MicrosoftDocs/power-pages-docs/power-pages-docs/configure/devtools-addon.md

 ---
-title: Debug your Power Pages site with the DevTools add-on
+title: Debug your Power Pages site with the DevTools extension
-description: Learn how to use the Power Pages DevTools add-on to debug a Power Pages site.
+description: Learn how to use the Power Pages DevTools extension to debug a Power Pages site.
 author: nageshbhat-msft
 ms.topic: conceptual
 ms.custom: